nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 Look at him sitting there, just behind the railings.
 This is precisely where the water gun _would_ be pointing at.
-This picture was taken, in the brief period between realizing that the wifi on the balcony is too weak and coming up with the reflector solution.
+This picture was taken, in the brief period between realising that the wifi on the balcony is too weak and coming up with the reflector solution.
 Luckily he was not in the mood for release.